 Students work in teams of three on problems such as “If the reciprocal of a prime has a repeating decimal expansion, what can you say about the period with which the decimal repeats?”
 Each team works on three such problems during the term, collaboratively writing up their results from each project and presenting one of the projects to the class as a whole.

-The first class is devoted to choosing teams and first projects.
-The next three class meetings provide guidance for teamwork, writing, and presenting.
-Thereafter, classes are devoted to student presentations.
+The first class or two are devoted to assigning teams and choosing first projects.
+Some subsequent class meetings provide guidance for teamwork, writing, presenting, conducting research, etc., but the bulk of classes during the semester are devoted to student presentations.

 Teams spend about 5 weeks on each project, with a week of overlap at the transition between projects.
 During this week of overlap, course staff read and provide feedback on a draft of the preceding project’s paper while students start thinking about the next project.
 Students then revise the paper before turning all of their attention to the next project.

 There are typically 9 teams and 3 team mentors: each team meets with their mentor once a week and is expected to meet on their own as well.
 Teams submit a draft of each paper to receive feedback and revise before submitting the final paper for that project.
 Similarly, each team gives a practice presentation and receives feedback before presenting a project to the class.
-The feedback is provided by the team mentor and by a lecturer from M.I.T.’s Writing Across the Curriculum.
+The feedback is provided by the team mentor and by a lecturer from M.I.T.’s Writing, Rhetoric, and Professional Communication.

-To simplify logistics, the class is advertised as meeting twice a week.
-The entire class meets on only one of these days; the second day is reserved for practice presentations (in the classroom) and for team meetings.
+To simplify logistics, the class is advertised as meeting three times a week.
+The entire class usually meets on only one of these days; the others are reserved for practice presentations (in the classroom), for team meetings, and for schedule flexibility in case of (e.g.) snow days.

 To ensure good presentations, a particularly strong team should be chosen to give the first presentation and set the tone for the term.